brandur/sorg/content/fragments-drafts/mongo-partitioning.md

 some sort of deficiency that would have been trivially tractable on a different system.

-Yesterday, I needed a way of partitioning a data set (specifically, our idempotency keys) so that each segment could be worked independently by N workers.
+A few days ago I needed a way of partitioning a data set (specifically, our idempotency keys) so that each segment could be worked independently by N workers.
 A common/easy way to do this is to simply modulo by the number of